jnelssonsmith/hide-and-go-c/README.txt

 This assignment required us to create two programs, hide and unhide. hide takes in a ppm format image and hides a message from standard input, the program then creates a new ppm image with name given by the user with the message hidden within it.
 Unhide will take an image created by hide and return the secret message to standard output.
+In addition to this we now also support different flags for hide and unhide namely: hide -p file  where file is a text file of the form messageFile inputPPM outputPPM hide -m numberOfFiles inputBaseName OutputBaseName   which will write a message from stdin to numberOfFiles files with names of the form inputBaseName-00x.ppm etc. hide -s inputPPM outputPPM  which hides a message from stdin inside inputPPM and outputs it as outputPPM, then displays both side by side on the screen to view the differences

 == FILE STRUCTURE ==
-/img/       - the image directory where I have put a test jpg file to hide /ppm-files/ - the directory where you can keep some ppm files to test the program on /src/       - where the source c files and headers reside /test/      - for convenience I have included a test shell script that takes a ppm image and hides a jpeg within it
+/img/       - the image directory where I have put a test files to hide /ppm-files/ - the directory where you can keep some ppm files to test the program on /src/       - where the source c files and headers reside /output/    - where my test scripts output the ppm's with messages hidden in them, it is not necessary to output to this file but I find
-	      then it unhides the image.
+              it helped keep the directory clean for me /test/      - for convenience (and my own sanity!)
+I have included a few scripts to automate the testing of the program, there is one for each seperate flag as well as testAll.sh which runs all the tests

 == USAGE ==
 hide takes 2 arguments, the ppm image to hide within and the output filename, it also takes it's message from stdin
 	$ ./hide somePPMImage.ppm myFileWithHiddenMessage.ppm < someInputRedirected